Armani cancels menswear show in Milan, Paris haute couture - ExBulletin

 Armani cancels menswear show in Milan, Paris haute couture

-ROME (AP) designer Giorgio Armani said on Tuesday he was canceling his Giorgio Armani and Emporio Armani men’s fashion shows in Milan this month and his Prive haute couture show in Paris due to soaring cases of coronavirus in Europe.
+ROME designer Giorgio Armani said on Tuesday he was canceling his Giorgio Armani and Emporio Armani men’s fashion shows in Milan this month and his Prive haute couture show in Paris due to the surge in coronavirus cases in Europe. .

 Sources